gschmutz/kafka-workshop/09-iot-data-ingestion-over-mqtt/README.md

 exit
 ```

-If you don't like to work with the CLI, you can also create the Kafka topics using the [Kafka Manager GUI](http://streamingplatform:28044).
+If you don't like to work with the CLI, you can also create the Kafka topics using the [CMAK GUI](http://dataplatform:28104).

 After successful creation, start a `kafka-console-consumer` or `kafkacat` to consume messages from the  `truck_position` topic.